francoismichel/flec/README.md

 # FlEC

+FlEC is a research paper redefining the loss recovery mechanism of the QUIC protocol through the use of Forward Erasure Correction.
+In this article, we propose to adapt the loss recovery mechanism to the use-case using protocol plugins !

+The full paper is part of the Transactions on Networking journal and can be found [here](https://ieeexplore.ieee.org/document/9861377) or on [arXiv](https://arxiv.org/abs/2208.07741).

-Currently writing the README, please be patient ! ❤️
+Still writing the README, please be patient ! ❤️

 # PQUIC